 Archbishop Palmer-Buckle said Cardinal Erdő had made a “nice summary” and that African bishops “respected him for what he did”; but he said the document is one of four to six, and there is “much to be done.”
 Patriarch Younan said this is a “synod of the people.”

 Asked if the instrumentum laboris was too Western-centered, as some synod fathers have said, Archbishop Palmer-Buckle regretted that good news from Africa rarely gets heard, and so perhaps “gives the wrong perspective” that this synod is only dealing with European issues.

-The signatories had two concerns: first, that the moderators and rapporteurs in the circuli minores, the language-based discussion groups, were designated by the secretariat and so the secretariat could steer the debate; second that members of the commission charged with drafting the synod’s final message were not elected.
+The signatories had two concerns: first, that the moderators and rapporteurs in the circuli minores, the language-based discussion groups, were designated by the secretariat so the secretariat could steer the debate; second, that members of the commission charged with drafting the synod’s final message were not elected.

 Cardinal Lorenzo Baldisseri, secretary general of the Synod of Bishops, reassured them the following day that the moderators and rapporteurs would be elected by the synod fathers.
 The Pope reassured them that he had chosen the composition of the commission for drafting the final message.

 The Pope gave an unscheduled speech on Tuesday urging synod fathers not to enter into a “hermeneutic of conspiracy” and defining such an approach as “sociologically weak and spiritually unhelpful.”

 However, synod fathers continue to have serious concerns about the instrumentum laboris, which, for the first time, remains the main text for the synod and which will end up as the final document.